Skip to content

 Navigation queries have 3 different messages to initialize them:

-• #incoming allows one to query the incomming dependencies of an entity.
-This means that it will query entities who depend on the receiver.
-For example, if the receiver is a method, it will query the entities using this method.
+• #incoming will query the incoming dependencies of an entity.
+Incoming dependencies are the entities that depend on the receiver.
+For example, for a method, the entities using this method.

-• #outgoing allows one to query the outgoing dependencies of an entity.
-This means that it will query entities used by the receiver.
-For example, if the receiver is a method, it will query the entities used in the definition of the method.
+• #outgoing will query the outgoing dependencies of an entity.
+Outgoing dependencies are the entities the receiver depends on.
+For example, for a method, the entities used in the definition of this method.

 If you are using #has you should use it this way: